 Preheat your BBQ to medium high or prepare coals.
 Pull the husks back from the corn and remove the silk.
 Recover the corn with the husk and tie it closed with a thin piece of husk.

 Grill corn for 10 to 15 minutes, turning every couple of minutes.
 The corn husks will become charred with grill marks and that’s okay.
 Don’t worry the corn won’t burn.

 Keep in mind you can adjust the “heat” in the sauce by varying the amount of chipotle chile you add.

-Slice open the chile and remove the seeds with a knife.
-If you want just a little zip to your sauce, start out with just a teaspoon of minced pepper.
+Slice open the chipotle chile and remove the seeds with a knife.
+If you want just a little zip to your sauce, start out with just a teaspoon of this minced pepper.
 Taste it and add more if desired.

 Add all the ingredients except the yogurt to a sauce pan over very low heat and stir well.

 Cook for 5 minutes and remove from heat.
 Add the yogurt and stir well.
 Keep warm until ready to serve.